sadreactonly/onboarding_flow/README.md

 ## Getting Started

-To use the  onboarding_plus package in your project, follow these steps:
+To use the  onboarding_flow package in your project, follow these steps:

 ### Installation